 Going for long periods without food is something we in the developed world are not used to.

 Don’t Eat Crap

-In fact, in my experience, people who fast are much more likely to opt for bad food choices and reach for high-calorie foods when they eat again.
+People who fast are much more likely to binge and reach for high-calorie foods when they eat again.

 Break The Fast Right

 Once it’s time to break the fast, make sure to go for a meal that includes plenty of complex carbs and proteins.

 In other words, stick to healthy food choices.